SSollestre/CommUserGuide/docs/EMILY_SQL_TASKS.md

 2. <span class=action> **Run** </span> the script.
 >
     !!! success
-        Once the import is complete, you will see a messages on the bottom of the screen verifying that the schema was created similar to the previous section.
+        Once the import is complete, you will see messages at the bottom of the screen verifying that the schema was created similar to the previous section.
 This means that you have successfully imported the data into the database.
 >
     !!!
 Info
         It will automatically make the new schema your default schema.